Stuck in DC, Biden team pitches rest of US on big virus aid - WTMJ

 “It’s the right thing to do,” he said.
 “The gist of this is that you always have those extremists that are there, but most of our Republicans have been supportive of getting fiscal assistance to cities.
 They can’t come up with that dollar amount.”

-But the data might not always be as favorable as the Biden administration likes in terms of the scale of what is being proposed — and that could complicate the pitch to voters.
+But the data might not always be as favorable as the Biden administration likes in terms of the scale of what’s being proposed — and that could complicate the pitch to voters.

 The Penn Wharton Budget Model found in a report released Wednesday that 73% of the $1,400 stimulus checks would go into savings, meaning there would be limited growth in consumer spending that could propel growth higher.